cimeister/tokenizer-analysis-suite/README.md

-# Tokenizer Analysis Framework
+# Tok##Suite

-A comprehensive framework for analyzing and comparing tokenizers across multiple languages and metrics.
+A comprehensive framework for analyzing and comparing tokenizers across multiple languages and types of metrics.

 ## Features